OpenGovIntelligence/opengovintelligence.github.io/content/home/intro.md

 We created a methodology and software tools for developing co-created data-driven public services, tested and demonstrated in a series of pilot projects.

 You can find all our software, publications and project reports in this site.
-Some highlights:
+Highlights include our three most successful pilots, two open source software packages already having a significant impact, and the OpenGovIntelligence Framework: